 Episode 51: Better Built By Burkhard

 How hard can it be to write a Yocto recipe for building a Qt application with CMake?
 Actually, it turns out to be pretty hard.
-I have seen my fair share of slow-and-dirty workarounds (nothing is ever quick with Yocto,
+I have seen my fair share of slow-and-dirty workarounds (nothing is ever quick

 Episode 48: Better Built By Burkhard.